sourcegraph/about/handbook/engineering/roles.md

 ## Director of Engineering

-Directors lead, grow and develop multiple teams in Engineering.
+Directors lead, grow, and develop multiple teams in Engineering.

 ### Responsibilities